XenitAB/xenitab.github.io/docs/xks/developer-guide/scheduling.md

             topologyKey: topology.kubernetes.io/zone
           weight: 100
 ```
 This is an example configuration of podAntiAffinity for Ingress-nginx, to spread the pod deployment based on topology.kubernetes.io/zone.
-To mitigate downtime in case an entire zone goes down.
+To mitigate downtime in case an entire zone goes down. i.e if a pod runs in zone A with key "app.kubernetes.io/name" and value "ingress-nginx" dont schedule in zone A, choose zone B or C.

 This is recommended to use, critical services should be distributed to multiple zones to mitigate downtime.